-The amendments become effective for annual periods beginning on or after 1 January 2022.
 The amendments prohibits entities from deducting from the cost of an item of property, plant and equipment (PP&E), any proceeds of the sale of items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead an entity recognizes the proceeds from selling such items, and the costs of producing those items, in profit or loss.